As an Amazon Associate I earn from qualifying purchases.

 Time travel and enjoy a swoon-worthy rogue with these great historical fiction romance books for Valentine’s Day!

 Are you a fan of Claire and Jamie Fraser?
 Do you enjoy roguish dukes or dangerous outlaws?
 Whether you’re a fan of the steamy or like it clean– I have something for everyone to capture the romance of the day.
-Enjoy this list of historical fiction romance books to keep you company this Valentine’s Day!
+Enjoy this list of historical romance books to keep you company this Valentine’s Day!

 Almost Heaven by Judith McNaught